 1. Hosts Will Often Provide Amenities

-RVs come with a bathroom and electricity; however, this often needs to be topped off at locations throughout the drive.
+RVs come with a bathroom, a bedroom with space for an RV mattress, and electricity; however, this often needs to be topped off at locations throughout the drive.
 The process of locating a place that will provide such amenities is often hard and, quite frankly, inconvenient.
 Luckily, many hosts provide electricity and water, making things a lot easier.

 2. You’re Supporting Local Small Businesses

 Many small businesses have been severely impacted by COVID-19.
 While many of these businesses received loans or grants, the pandemic has taken a major toll on places like farms and wineries.
 This is especially true in more rural areas, which many pass through during RV travel.
 By staying at these locations and buying products, you’re helping to support these businesses and keep them afloat.